xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 ## Summary for Google Play Store

 **Privacy Summary:**
-Wise SMS is a privacy-focused messaging app that stores all message data locally on your device.
-We do not transmit your messages to our servers.
+Wise SMS stores message data locally on your device and does not transmit messages to our servers.
 Optional features like translation, AI assistance, and location sharing use Google services with your explicit consent.
 We do not sell your data or use it for advertising.
 Your carrier handles SMS/MMS transmission according to their privacy policy.

 **Data Safety:**
 - **Collected:** Messages (local only), Contacts (local only), Location (optional), Photos (optional)
 - **Shared:** Only with Google services when you use optional features (translation, AI, maps)
-- **Security:** Local encryption, secure storage, TLS for cloud communications
+- **Security:** Protected by Android’s native file encryption and app sandboxing; TLS for cloud communications
-- **Deletion:** Full control - delete data anytime through app settings or uninstall
+- **Deletion:** Full control — delete data anytime through app settings or uninstall

 ---

 **Last Updated:** October 27, 2025

-This privacy policy is effective immediately for all users of Wise SMS.